 There is work in the Trustee Reading Room that required the room be closed to patrons for a few weeks.
 The work will continue through the summer but we expect to provide open hours of operation in the afternoons until closing and on the weekends.

-General hours of construction are daily from 6am to 3pm.
-Most disruptive noise is scheduled off hours until after exams, otherwise it is scheduled to be completed by 10:00am daily.
+General hours of construction are M-F from 6am to 3pm.
+The most disruptive noise is scheduled be completed by 10:00am daily.